 “How do you feel about the thought of Henry and I together?
 Without you?”

 I dropped my gaze from him to look at my hands clasped in my lap, refusing to give into the awkwardness that threatened.
-If I allowed myself to feel awkward just speaking about it, I doubted I would be able to face them after something physical transpired.
-That awkwardness could bring about one of the very things I feared most: the ruin of my relationships with these two men.
-I couldn’t let it.
+If I allowed myself to feel uncomfortable just speaking about it, I doubted I would be able to face them after something physical transpired.

 Feeling John and Henry’s eyes on me, I closed my own and took several deep breaths, willing my unease to dissipate with every exhale.
 It proved surprisingly easy once I set my mind to it, and I opened my eyes to gaze at my husband as the last remnants fled.
 I was left with a clear head to fully consider the question that he had posed.